iterativv/NostalgiaForInfinity/README.md

 ### Discord Link

-This is where we chat, hangout and contribute as a community
+This is where we chat, hangout and contribute as a community (both links is the same server)

 - [Discord](https://discord.gg/DeAmv3btxQ)
 - [Discord](https://discord.gg/nzVeNvZsQq)